deafdudecomputers/PalWorldSaveTools/README.md

 - Transfers saves between dedicated server and single/coop world.
 - Look up the palworld id via steam id by convertids.

-## Transferring Local Saves to Server
+## Transferring Local Saves to Server:
 - Make sure to disable private locks on the "host" chests.
 - If you are trying to use GamePass saves(Xbox Platform), make sure to use XPG save extractor then convert it to json.
 Then reconvert json back to Level.sav.
 Then use the tool.

-## How to Automatically Delete Player Saves Based on Inactivity
+## How to Automatically Delete Player Saves Based on Inactivity:
 1. Copy everything from your server (`\Pal\Saved\SaveGames\0\RANDOMSERVERID\`) into the same location within the tool (`PalworldSaveTools\`).
 2. Run `fix_save.cmd`.
 3. Run `sort_players.cmd` and/or `delete_pals_save.cmd`.